riccardoc95/CL_course-final_project/README.md

 Furthermore, memory efficiency can be improved by generating GAN samples in batches rather than all at once.
 This method enables processing each batch with the classifier sequentially, thereby allowing a large number of samples to be generated without significantly impacting memory usage.

+## Conclusions
+The generative replay method utilizing GANs for continual learning was implemented and evaluated on the MNIST dataset in a class-incremental learning scenario.
+The dataset was split into five tasks, each containing two classes.
+The evaluation focused on three key metrics: average accuracy, FWT, and BWT.

+The results indicate that the generative replay method can mitigate catastrophic forgetting and maintain performance across multiple tasks.
+The average accuracy demonstrates the model's overall competence, while the FWT and BWT metrics provide insights into the transfer of knowledge between tasks.

+The approach has some downsides, including computational overhead from generating replay samples and potential instability in GAN training.
+Future improvements could focus on enhancing memory and computational efficiency, such as using sample compression, selective storage, efficient GAN architectures, hybrid approaches, and incremental learning techniques.